DrakesProjects/JBPAMB/README.md

 # JBPAMB
-Standard ML join-based parallel augmented map structure builder for testing different ways to allocate augmented values to nodes
+Join-based parallel augmented map structure builder in Standard ML for testing different ways to allocate augmented values to nodes